 Since all of these precincts swing left, the “Beto Margin” helps me understand the severity of the swing.
 It reflects the percentage of votes that Beto O’Rourke earned over Ted Cruz.

-Almost all of the addresses in the most popular precinct for current and ex-offenders, Precinct 0369, correspond to the Harris County Jail or the homeless shelter Star of Hope.
+Almost all of the addresses in the most popular precinct, Precinct 0369, correspond to the Harris County Jail or the homeless shelter Star of Hope.
 Located just north of Downtown Houston, this is in the heart of Harris County’s criminal justice system.

 Finally, it’s worth nothing that the average voter turnout in Harris County in the 2018 election was 52.86%, and all 25 of these precincts had a below average voter turnout.